 VUCA Strategies and how to implement them – Actions that are innovative, iterative and powered by capabilities not processes

-Models developed in the industrial age reflect a slower, more linear progression of change and strategies to win – and a focus on process.
+Frameworks developed in the industrial age reflect a slower, more linear progression of change and strategies to win – and a focus on process.
 Today’s information age is radically different – we should not be using old tools on new problems.

 The nature of change, and therefore our tactics for how to help people through, are far more dynamic, resulting from actions and reactions of many variables in the organization and marketplace.
 The linear processes built for the industrial age, and I include most project management and change management approaches here, will not suffice – in fact they will further slow you down.
 Yes, you need rigor and oversight but you need it faster.